avinassh/brave-browser-hardening/README.md

 ## [Enforced settings as new defaults](#enforced-settings-as-new-defaults)

-We change those default settings to enhance the default behavior in order to reduce possible risks.
+We change mentioned default settings to [improve the default behavior in order to reduce possible risks](https://80daystartup.com/day-34/insecure-defaults-considered-harmful/).
 You can manually unlock stuff you need, which seems more work but it is worth it + you only have to do this once per domain.
 This basically acts like a firewall for specific things, which is then disabled by default and you need to manually unlock first (see last screenshot to understand what I mean).

 ![Shield Defaults](https://i.ibb.co/jD07Df0/Shield-defaults.png)